 In the Field: Studying a Rare Red Fox

-Last winter, while sorting through images from cameras installed in northern Yosemite, wildlife biologists spotted something extraordinary: a Sierra Nevada red fox.
+In early 2015, while sorting through images from cameras installed in northern Yosemite, wildlife biologists spotted something extraordinary: a Sierra Nevada red fox.
 The rare mammal had not been seen inside the park for nearly 100 years.

 The Sierra Nevada red fox (Vulpes vulpes necator) is one of two native fox species in Yosemite (the other is the grey fox).
 They’re the only subspecies of red fox (Vulpes vulpes, the world’s most widely distributed carnivore) native to California.
 They’re shy, smaller and darker than non-native red foxes, with long white-tipped tails and black fur behind their ears.
 And they’re extremely uncommon: Scientists estimate that only 20-30 of the animals live in the Yosemite/Sonora Pass area.